-2009-2011 Ensure that all trails are signed in a manner compatible with the City's Recreation Trails Master Plan but recognizing the uniqueness of the Park.
+2013-2015 Ensure that all trails are signed in a manner compatible with the City's Recreation Trails Master Plan but recognizing the uniqueness of the Park.
 Maintain Trans-Canada trail signs.
-Monitor and maintain trail signs.
-Continue to develop designs for Nature Park benches and determine where they should be located.
-2012-2014 Determine the need for and potential location of toilets.
+Inventory, monitor and maintain trail signs and other structures Continue to develop designs for Nature Park benches and determine where they should be located.
+2016-2018 Determine the need for and potential location of toilets.
 Examine legal and environmental criteria for siting and construction of toilets.
-Assess the need for new kiosks and consider relocating existing kiosks.